• Skip to primary navigation

 Different ingredients have different weights.
 By volume, 1 cup of sugar is heavier than 1 cup of flour.
 This has been taken into consideration in the calculations.

 I've included the most common ingredients in the dropdown list.
-If there are any you would like added, just leave me a comment and I'll be more than happy to update the calculator for you.
+If there are any you would like added, leave me a comment and I'll be more than happy to update the calculator for you.

-Calculations have been based on the number of grams in a standard US Cup (240 ml) .
+Calculations have been based on the number of grams in a standard US Cup (240 ml).

-Pin for reference
+Save for reference

 Don't forget to subscribe to my mailing list so you can grab yourself a copy of my FREE COOKBOOK!
 If you'd like to continue browsing, just click on this link to all my recipes.

-• Pinterest
+• Tweet

 About VJ

-In my previous life, I was an IT Consultant.
+Before I started my food blog I was an IT Consultant.
 Now that I've swapped an office for a kitchen I have a lot more time to spend on things that interest me such as trying out new recipes.
-Most of my cooking is based around quick and easy meals, and you'll probably find a little South African influence creeping in due to the many years I spent there.
+Most of my cooking is based around quick and easy meals, mostly made from scratch, using everyday pantry ingredients.

 Reader Interactions